-When we graduate from high school or college we’re just fresh faced kids ready to conquer the world.
-We decide on the path we want our lives to take and start down it thinking only good things will come our way.
-Then, somewhere along that path, life takes an unexpected turn.
-The next thing we know, we’ve ended up in no man’s land and we’re left wondering what the heck happened.
-All of those plans we made for ourselves seem so far away and that fresh faced kid is just a distant memory.
-We’ve veered off the path.
+When we graduate from high school or college, we’re just fresh-faced kids ready to conquer the world.
+We decide on the path we want our lives to take and start the journey thinking only good things will come our way.

 David had one of these “how did my life turn out this way?” moments too.

-But David’s psalm is more than just a lament about his own circumstances, he was pointing the way for us to the coming Messiah, the true path of life.
+But Psalm 16 is more than just a beautiful lament about David’s own circumstances, he was pointing the way for us to the coming Messiah, the true path of life.

 Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
 Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.